 After breakfast, we ventured to the spa.
 Even the walk to the spa was divinely transporting.

 Once within, my insides got all squirrelly again with effusive joy.
 The architectural glory was stunning.

 We choose the Royal Hammam: 45 minutes in length and described as a, “complete traditional experience of Moroccan Hammam with body scrub.”
 (MAD 400) We added the “body wrap with two clays.”
 (MAD 150) It was otherworldly.
 Thankfully, my husband and I got to travel through the various rooms and processes of the treatment together.
 That made it more fun, as well as relaxing.
 And, I will say, that we were very relaxed when it was finished.
 Oh my goodness.
 I had become one with an ephemeral cloud.

 After the spa experience, we bid farewell to the precious La Sultana.
 We took another look at her main courtyard, and we walked out her front door.

 It felt significant to turn away from that door.
 La Sultana inspired me.
 It seemed to gather the nearly 20 years of Moroccan affinity and photograph-cutting-gathering-and-keeping that my life enjoyed, and glazed a luxury hotel in those same sentiments.
 It gave me butterfly wings of rich textiles and sent me soaring ever higher.
 I was impacted by that place more than most hotels.
 It spoke to me of doing things well and doing things sincerely.
 I suppose that is part of the marvel of a butterfly, its refined delicacy blended with a friendly charm.

-As I do with each hotel I review, I wrote a poem at La Sultana for La Sultana.
+As we do with each hotel we review, we wrote a poem at La Sultana for La Sultana.
 Fittingly, it is titled, “Impeccable Charm.”